Part One - A History

 ...the garden of delight

-Genesis 5:1 begins with the "generations of Adam" and those generations are meticulously chronicled to Matthew 1:1 where they are picked up and continue in the generations leading up to the birth of Yeshua.
-They are chronicled again in their entirety in Luke 3:23-38, only this time from Yeshua back to Adam, the first son of YHVH - not the first of mankind.
-It is to the Hebrew people descended from Adam through Isaac that YHVH entrusted that Seed spoken of in the verses leading into this article that would manifest itself as the "Light to the Nations".
+Genesis 5:1 begins with the "generations of Adam" and those generations are meticulously chronicled again in their entirety in Luke 3:23-38; only this time from Yeshua back to Adam, the first son of YHVH - not the first of mankind.
+It is to the Hebrew people descended from Adam through Jacob (who was renamed ISRAEL) that YHVH entrusted that Seed spoken of in the verses leading into this article that would manifest itself as the "Light to the Nations".
 That Seed was proclaimed beginning with Adam (Genesis 3:15), established in the loins of Noah (Genesis 9:9), ratified before Abraham (Genesis 22:15-18), sealed in the Kingship of David (2Samuel 7:12-13, Psalm 89:3-4), and culminated in the Life of Yeshua (John 7:42), the second son through whom, by way of, the Covenant was fulfilled (completed and made whole - not ended) and the doorway to Life was restored for any who would choose to enter into the Present Presence.
+There are only two places where scripture records the Breath of Life being breathed into men.
+The first was with Adam in Genesis 2, and the second was when Yeshua breathed on the eleven in the room just after the Resurrection as the pre-cursor to the outpouring of ruach hakodesh (Hebrew for the holiness of spirit) at Shavuot (Pentecost) on as many as would call upon the Name of YaHoVeH (John 20:19-22, Acts 2 - see Without to Within).
+When that "breath of Life" (the Hebrew word nephesh in Genesis 2:7) was breathed into Adam and is breathed into us by ruach hakodesh through our embrace of the Life of Yeshua, we get His LIFE - His DNA.
+It is a mystery how it happens, but His Hebrew Blood begins to course through our veins and we become as He Is - part of His Hebrew Body (Ephesians 5:30, 1John 4:17).
+It is we who are grafted into His Hebrew root, the root of Jesse - not the other way around.

 IF you will obey my voice indeed, and keep my covenant

 As Yeshua was hanging on the tree before His death, He told the thief hanging alongside Him.
 "Today, you will be with Me in paradise" (Luke 23:43).
 This word "paradise" is translated from the Greek word paradeisos.
 It is a word whose origin is not to be sought for in either Greek or Hebrew but in the languages of eastern Asia.
 It is a word primarily used of the plantations, kept gardens and places for animals which surrounded the palaces of Persian kings.
 It is a word the translators inserted thinking it more appropriately described a Greek view of what "heaven" must be, but not comprehending that heaven is not a place but a state of being.
 There is no word for paradise in the Hebrew – there is only "gan 'aden", the state of being the Father cultivated with a particular man to be a delight to Him.
 It was here YHVH created Adam - to abide in His Presence.
-As a Hebrew understanding this perspective of the Father, Yeshua was telling the man on the cross next to him that with the offering, the sacrifice, of His obedient Blood the Garden, the place of delight to the Father where we choose to abide in the Present Presence of eternity, of Today, had been restored (Hebrews 3:12-15).
+As a Hebrew understanding this perspective of the Father, Yeshua was telling the man on the cross next to him that with the offering of His obedient Blood; the Garden, the place of delight to the Father, where we choose to abide in the Present Presence of eternity, of Today, had been restored (Hebrews 3:12-15).
 How was that accomplished?
 Just by Him dying?
 Where is the Power in that?
+Part of the definition of the Essence of the Father given us in Exodus 34:1-7 is that of truth - where He says the sins of the fathers are passed on to subsequent generations.
+All of the generational sin that began with Adam was literally transferred upon Yeshua, tempting Him at every juncture.
+Do you wish to stop generational sin from progressing in your lineage?
+Then follow Yeshua's example – don't do it anymore.
+The way generational sin is broken is by not passing it down to the next generation by our behavior.
+Yeshua said the authority given to Him by the Father has been given to those who follow and adhere to His example of Life ((Luke 9:1-2, Luke 10:17-23).
+The Greek word used for authority in these passages is exousia and means "the power of choice" The restoration of the Garden is the restoration of the power of choice to remain in the Present Presence.
+It is in His Presence we are given rest in the freedom from the power of sin and death (Exodus 33:14).

 Part One, A History